Civ Tech: Digital Tools and Access to Justice

 A Case Study of Teaching Public Interest Tech

-Civ Tech: Digital Tools and Access to Justice is an experiential class offered at Georgetown Law Center in collaboration with Mark O’Brien, the Executive Director of Pro Bono Net.
+Civ Tech: Digital Tools and Access to Justice is an experiential class offered at Georgetown Law Center in collaboration with Mark O’Brien, co-founder and executive director of Pro Bono Net.
 In the class, students work in teams with public interest organizations to build web-based apps to increase access to the civil justice system.
-Since the class was launched, students have built dozens of apps, including apps that help users navigate court processes, understand and act on their rights, or access the law in other ways and apps that expand the scope and efficacy of the services organizations offer.
+Since the class was launched, students have built dozens of apps, including ones that help users navigate court processes, understand and act on their rights, and access the law in other ways.
+Other apps expand the scope and efficacy of services offered by public interest organizations.
 Many of the tools from the class have been developed further and deployed; others serve as demos.

 The Civ Tech Course

 The course has several important learning objectives connected with the adoption of technologies in the access to justice field.
 One theme, which runs through their work on individual projects and in class, is the potential and limitations of technologies to improve access.
 Guest speakers, who are experts in the field, supplement and deepen students’ understanding of the civil justice landscape.
 In addition, students are assigned short readings and brief reflection papers to ensure they are aware of the opportunities and challenges of integrating tech in the access to justice ecosystem.